RIC ONE DATA PRIVACY AGREEMENT STRUCTURES

 What is The Education Cooperative (TEC) and the Student Data Privacy Alliance (TEC SDPA)?

 The Education Cooperative (TEC) is a Massachusetts based educational service agency and 501(c)(3) non-profit organization.
 The Massachusetts Education Cooperatives are like New York’s BOCES.
 TEC maintains a Student Data Privacy Alliance (called the TEC SDPA).
 TEC SDPA is a multi-state data privacy alliance.
-TEC SDPA supports K-12 agencies in New York, Maine, Massachusetts, Missouri, New Hampshire, Ohio, Rhode Island, and Vermont.
+TEC SDPA supports K-12 agencies in New York, Maine, Massachusetts, Missouri, New Hampshire, Ohio, Rhode Island, Tennessee, Vermont, and Virginia.
 The RIC One ROC maintains a membership with the TEC SDPA.
 Through this membership, and the membership with A4L/SDPC, your school district can access DPAs that include terms that address requirements associated with federal and state student data privacy laws (FERPA and Education Law § 2-d).

 Why are the RICs partnering with the TEC SDPA?